Odoo 10 编码规则[英文]

 The imports are ordered as

-- External libraries (one per line sorted and split in python stdlib)
+1. External libraries (one per line sorted and split in python stdlib)

-- Imports of
+2. Imports of odoo

-- Imports from Odoo modules (rarely, and only if necessary)
+3. Imports from Odoo modules (rarely, and only if necessary)

 Inside these 3 groups, the imported lines are alphabetically sorted.